Should You Book A Tour Your First Trip to Egypt, or Navigate on Your Own?

 One of the most significant benefits of having a guide or booking a tour is enjoying the bits of local and historical knowledge a guide provides.

 Ancient Egypt is extraordinary, but the temples and sites become more alive when you know what you're looking at.
-In-depth knowledge enhances your appreciation for the mysterious history of the Egyptian civilization.
+In-depth knowledge enhances your appreciation for the mysterious history of Egyptian civilization.

 Cons of booking a tour or guide